 Experiences that are shared bring us closer together along with giving us stories we get to tell.
 Working alongside colleagues or friends also helps us to feel like we are part of something that is larger than ourselves.

-Team building is one of those activities that draws people together through shared experiences.
+Team building is one of those activities that draw people together through shared experiences.

-Below is a list of the 5 stand out benefits you and your team can pick up from your next team-building activity.
+Below is a list of the 5 stand-out benefits you and your team can pick up from the team building activities you are planning next.

 #1 – Develop Confidence